liqotech/liqo/docs/usage/reflection.md

 ### EndpointSlices

-In the local cluster, Services are transparently handled by the vanilla Kubernetes control plane, since it has **full visibility of all pods** (although possibly offloaded), hence leading to the creation of the corresponding **EndpointSlice** entries.
+In the local cluster, Services are transparently handled by the vanilla Kubernetes control plane, since it has **full visibility of all pods** (even those offloaded), hence leading to the creation of the corresponding **EndpointSlice** entries.
 Differently, the control plane of each remote cluster perceives **only the pods running in that cluster**, and the standard *EndpointSlice* creation logic alone is not sufficient (as it would not include the pods hosted by other clusters).

 This gap is filled by the Liqo **EndpointSlice reflection** logic, which takes care of propagating all *EndpointSlice* entries (i.e. endpoints) not already present in the destination cluster.